-Communication Disclaimer and Manner of Display Television and video ads (including those disseminated over the Internet) "Paid for by [committee's name]" (on file with Form 461) Disclaimer Format: Text must be in a contrasting color and in Arial equivalent type and must be underlined The size for the smallest letters in the disclaimer must be four percent of the height of the display screen Disclaimer must appear on a solid black background on the entire bottom one-fourth of the display screen Disclaimer must be displayed at the beginning or end of the ad for at least five seconds of a broadcast of 30 seconds or less or for at least 10 seconds of a broadcast longer than 30 seconds Electronic media ads not covered below (except video ads, see above), and email "Who funded this ad?" text as a hyperlink in a contrasting color and font size that is easily readable by the average viewer and must hyperlink to a website containing the "Paid for by" disclaimer in a contrasting color and in no less than 8-point font Must remain online until 30 days after the date of election Social media ads • "Paid for by" disclaimer in a contrasting color and in no less than 8-point font on the committee's profile, landing page, or similar location and is not required to include disclaimers on each individual post or comment Not required when the only expense or cost of the communication is compensated staff time unless the social media account was created only for the purpose of advertisements under the Act Website "Paid for by" disclaimer in a contrasting color and in no less than 8-point font Electronic media ads that are audio only See disclaimer requirements for radio ads above This text is not required if including it is impracticable.
-In such circumstances the ad need only include a hyperlink to a website containing the website disclaimers.
+Communication Disclaimer Disclosure and Manner of Display Television and video ads (including those disseminated over the Internet) "Ad paid for by [committee's name]" (on file with Form 461) Disclaimer Disclosure Format: All text must be centered horizontally in the disclosure area, in a contrasting color and in Arial equivalent type and must be underlined The size for the smallest letters in the disclaimer disclosure must be four percent of the height of the display screen Disclaimer Disclosure must appear on a solid black background on the entire bottom onefourth of the display screen Disclaimer Disclosure must be displayed at the beginning or end of the ad for at least five seconds of a broadcast of 30 seconds or less or for at least 10 seconds of a broadcast longer than 30 seconds Electronic media ads not covered below (except video ads, see above) , and email "Who funded this ad?" text as a hyperlink in a contrasting color and font size that is easily readable by the average viewer and must hyperlink to a website containing the "Ad paid for by" disclaimer disclosure in a contrasting color and in no less than 8-point font Must remain online until 30 days after the date of election Social media ads "Ad paid for by" disclaimer disclosure in a contrasting color and in no less than 8-point font on the committee's profile, landing page, or similar location and is not required to include disclaimers disclosures are not required on each individual post or comment Not required when the only expense or cost of the communication is compensated staff time unless the social media account was created only for the purpose of advertisements under the Act Website and email "Paid for by" disclaimer disclosure printed clearly and legibly in a contrasting color and in no less than 8-point font at the top or bottom of the email and every publicly accessible page of the website Electronic media ads that are audio only See disclaimer disclosure requirements for radio ads above This text is not required if including it is impracticable.
+In such circumstances the ad need only include a hyperlink to a website containing the website disclaimers disclosures (Section 84504.3).

-Communication Disclaimer and Manner of Display Ballot Measure Ad Paid Spokesperson: Payment of \$5,000 or more to In addition to other disclaimers, include: an individual for individual's appearance in a ballot measure ad "(spokesperson's name) is being paid by this campaign or its donors" Printed, televised or video ad: shown continuously in highly visible font except when the disclosure for television and video ads above is being shown Radio broadcast or phone message: spoken in clearly audible format Paid Spokesperson: Payment of any amount to an individual portraying a member of a licensed or certified occupation (e.g., nurse, firefighter, lawyer) In addition to the disclaimer above, include: "Persons portraying members of an occupation in this advertisement are compensated spokespersons not necessarily employed in those occupations" Exception : If the paid individual is actually a member of the occupation portrayed, the committee may omit this disclaimer.
-The committee must maintain docu- mentation of the individual's license or certification.
+Communication Disclaimer Disclosure and Manner of Display Ballot Measure Ad Paid Spokesperson: Payment of \$5,000 or more to an individual for individual's appearance in a ballot measure ad In addition to other disclaimers disclosures, include: "(spokesperson's name) is being paid by this campaign or its donors" Printed, televised or video ad: shown continuously in highly visible font except when the disclosure for television and video ads above is being shown Radio broadcast or phone message: spoken in clearly audible format Paid Spokesperson: Payment of any amount to an individual portraying a member of a licensed or certified occupation (e.g., nurse, firefighter, lawyer) In addition to the disclaimer disclosure above, include: "Persons portraying members of an occupation in this advertisement are compensated spokespersons not necessarily employed in those occupations" Exception: If the paid individual is actually a member of the occupation portrayed, the committee may omit this disclaimer disclosure.
+The committee must maintain documentation of the individual's license or certification.
 Printed or televised ad: shown continuously in highly visible font Radio broadcast or phone message: spoken in clearly audible format